andydunstall/piko/docs/getting-started.md

 ## Cluster

-Start by cloning Piko and building the Piko Docker image:
+Start by cloning Piko then building the Piko binary and Docker image.
+You can also download the Piko binary from the [releases](https://github.com/andydunstall/piko/releases)
+page:
 ```shell
 git clone git@github.com:andydunstall/piko.git
 cd piko